orchidsoftware/platform/readme.md

 ### Interesting Features

-- **Rapid Application Development** - Focus to PHP development and don't lose time with HTML, CSS, or JavaScript.
+- **Rapid Application Development** - Focus on PHP development and don't lose time with HTML, CSS, or JavaScript.
 Build application logic, not admin panels.
 Try our [quick start guide](https://orchid.software/en/docs/quickstart/) and kick-start your application's development.

 - **Form Builder** - Prevent reinventing the wheel or forms.
 Orchid supports already [40+ form elements](https://orchid.software/en/docs/field/) "out of the box" and allows you to build all kinds of forms quickly.